 Under most circumstances, this is an elegantly efficient way of handling complex situations and data, but it can sometimes lead to cognitive biases and inaccurate assessments outside our awareness.

-Heuristics are popularly used in the marketing, leadership and political arenas for tactics to control and influence people.
+Heuristics are popularly used in the marketing, leadership and political arenas for tactics to control and influence people (and take advantage of our psychological blind spots.)
 I believe that if we’re cognizant of these maneuvers, we can prevent ourselves from being swayed into making decisions that aren’t right for us.

 There are several types of heuristics that we use to save time and energy when we’re overwhelmed with large amounts of information.
-Here are the important ones that you should be aware of:
+Here are the important psychological blind spots that you should be aware of:

-1. Availability heuristic: Availability heuristics occur when we estimate or make a judgment about something based on how easily we can recall relevant examples from our memory, of specific circumstances that we have witnessed in the past.
+1. Availability heuristic: Availability heuristics is a psychological blind spots when we estimate or make a judgment about something based on how easily we can recall relevant examples from our memory, of specific circumstances that we have witnessed in the past.
 In other words, if we can remember things more easily, we tend to assume that they are more common than the things that we can’t easily remember.

 For example, if you watch a lot of violent crime movies or sitcoms and news channels, you will probably perceive the world to be a dangerous place where disasters and calamities constantly occur.
 This perspective will keep getting reinforced every time something catastrophic does occur because it validates what you witnessed onscreen.